Costa Rica FAQs

 Clothing

-Guests should bring clothes for active daytime, such as hiking sandals/shoes, yoga clothes, beachwear, swimwear, flip flops and casual wear such as; shorts, sundresses, tank tops and anything made of a light gauzy material.
-The nights can be chilly (more so during green season) so a light jacket, or a loose-fitting long sleeve top and light pants are recommended.
+Guests should bring clothes for active daytime, such as hiking sandals/shoes, yoga clothes, beachwear, swimwear, flip flops and casual wear such as; shorts, sundresses, tank tops and anything made of a light material.
+The nights can be mildly chilly (more so during green season) so a light jacket, or a loose-fitting long sleeve top and light pants are recommended.
 We also recommend a rain jacket or poncho during green season.

 Weather